nextensio/docs/README.md

 The above steps are onetime only

-5. say "sudo hugo --minify" and "sudo hugo deploy"
+5. say "sudo hugo --minify" and "hugo deploy"